-Part III-Figuring the Penalty
+Part III.
+Figuring the Penalty

-Complete lines 19 through 36 to determine the amount of the penalty.
-The penalty is figured for the period of underpayment determined under section 6655 using the underpayment rate determined under section 6621(a)(2).
-For information on obtaining the interest rate on underpayments paid after March 31, 2004, see the footnote on page 2 of Form 2220.
+Complete lines 19 through 38 to determine the amount of the penalty.
+The penalty is figured for the period of underpayment using the underpayment rate determined under section 6621(a)(2).
+The period of underpayment runs from the installment due date to the earlier of the date the underpayment is actually paid or the 15th day of the third month after the close of the 2004 tax year.
+For information on obtaining the interest rate on underpayments paid after March 31, 2005, see the footnote on page 2 of Form 2220.